calebharris/fp_book_club_ts/docs_src/chapter_2.md

 );
 ```

+Because of some possible unexpected behavior traditional functions can cause (which we'll cover in
+[Chapter 3][ch_3_this]), we'll use the arrow function syntax whenever we can.

 ### Functions as values in TypeScript

 When we define a function expression, through either the `function` or arrow syntax, we're actually creating a